 For urgent health problems that cannot wait until the following day, try the MedEast Walk-In Center located at 1703 West Main Street in Willimantic, about 2 miles from campus.
 MedEast is open until 6:45 p.m, Monday through Friday and from 10 a.m. to 3 p.m. on weekends.
 Phone: 860-456-1252.
 Or, UConn Health Urgent Care in the Storrs Center Downtown, up Rte 195 north just before the UConn campus; open Mon-Fri 9 a.m. to 9 p.m. and Sat-Sun 9 a.m. to 5 p.m.
 Phone: 860-487-9300

 Also available for very urgent problems that cannot wait is the emergency department at Windham Community Memorial Hospital located about 1 mile from campus.
-Open 24 hours.
+Open 24 hours every day of the year.
 The telephone number is 860-456-6715.